L DK: Supporting characters

 Wataru enters the story as a new tenant in the apartments.
-He is a senior student at Aoi's school.
-Both he and Aoi enjoy cooking.
-He likes Aoi because of her smile at the sports festival last year.
-After Aoi gets upset that Shūsei revealed the cohabitation secret to him so casually, he comforts Aoi, and promises to keep it secret unless Shūsei makes her unhappy.
+He likes Aoi due to her smile at the sports festival last year.
+Once Aoi got upset that Shūsei revealed the cohabitation secret to him, he comforts Aoi and promises to keep it secret unless Shūsei makes her unhappy.
 After Shusei leaves, he confesses to Aoi and offers to support her emotionally.
 After realizing that Aoi is always going to put Shūsei first in her heart, he lets go.
 He has three older sisters and his parents are overseas in China.
 In the live-action film, he works at a nearby food accessories store.
 He is portrayed by Renn Kiriyama.